-Karl is CIO and a member of the executive committee.
-He joined Coronation in 2000 as an equity analyst, was made head of research in 2005 and appointed CIO in May 2008.
-Karl co-manages the Coronation Houseview Portfolios as well as the Coronation Equity and Balanced Plus funds.
+Karl is chief investment officer (CIO) and manager of Coronation’s Houseview strategies.
+He joined Coronation in 2000 as an equity analyst, was made head of research in 2005 and became CIO in 2008.
+Karl has 19 years’ investment experience.

-The fund had a challenging quarter with a decline of 2.2%.
-Over longer periods, the fund has performed well against both its peer group and the quantitative benchmarks.
+2019 was a positive year, with the fund delivering 17.2%, outperforming its benchmark return of 12.1%.
+For the fourth quarter of 2019 (Q4-19), the fund delivered 6.8%, outperforming its benchmark (+4.4%).
+Over longer periods, the fund has performed well against both its peer group and the quantitative benchmark.

 An emphasis on active stock selection and will remain fully invested in domestic equities at all times.